-2.1 As part of the development of the proposed 2020 property tax supported Business Plans and Budgets, departments completed a line-by-line review.
+2.1 As part of the development of the 2020 Property Tax Supported Business Plans and Budgets, departments completed a line-by-line review.
 Departments, under the guidance of the CAO and the Commissioner of Finance, reviewed three years of historical actuals to identify 2020 base budget reductions that do not impact service levels that could offset financial pressures.

-2.2 The following base budget savings totaling \$4.1 million (representing a reduction of approximately 0.6 per cent of the tax levy) have been identified and are reflected in the proposed 2020 property tax supported Business Plans and Budgets.
+2.2 The following base budget savings totaling \$4.1 million (representing a reduction of approximately 0.6 per cent of the tax levy) are reflected in the approved 2020 Property Tax Supported Business Plans and Budgets.